 Figure 4.1.
-Percentage of adults aged 18 years and over who had received an influenza vaccination during the past 12 months, by age group and quarter: United States, 1997-September 2008
+Percentage of adults aged 18 years and over who had received an influenza vaccination during the past 12 months, by age group and quarter: United States, 1997-September 2010

-NOTES: From 1997 to August 2003, respondents were asked if they had received a flu shot during the past 12 months.
-Beginning in September 2003, respondents were asked about influenza vaccination by nasal spray (sometimes called by the brand name FluMistTM) during the past 12 months, in addition to the question regarding the flu shot.
-Beginning in 2005, receipt of nasal spray influenza vaccinations was included in the calculation of influenza vaccination estimates.
+NOTES: NHIS questions related to influenza vaccination have changed since 1997, as follows.
+Starting in 1997, respondents were asked if they had received a flu shot during the past 12 months.
+Beginning in 2003, respondents were also asked if they had received a flu vaccine sprayed in their nose during the past 12 months.
+In August 2010, NHIS influenza vaccination questions were modified to reflect that for the first time, the widely available influenza vaccine included protection against both seasonal and H1N1 types of influenza.
+NHIS Early Release influenza vaccination estimates have changed since 1997, as follows.
+Starting in 1997, Early Release influenza vaccination estimates covered receipt of an influenza shot only.
+Starting in 2005, Early Release influenza vaccination estimates covered seasonal influenza shot and/or seasonal intranasal influenza vaccination.
+When interpreting influenza vaccination estimates, readers should take into account changes made to the influenza vaccination questions noted above.
 An error in calculating influenza vaccination rates occurred for the first quarter of 2005 to the first quarter of 2007.
 The effect of this error on estimates was small.
-Compared with the original estimates, corrected estimates are slightly higher, usually by no more than 0.3 percentage points.
+Compared with the original estimates, corrected estimates are slightly higher, usually by no more than 0.3 percentage point.
 The error has been corrected for all estimates in this Early Release, and the correction of estimates had no perceptible impact on the graphs.
-Responses to these influenza vaccination questions cannot be used to determine when during the preceding 12 months the subject received the influenza vaccination.
+Responses to the previously mentioned influenza vaccination questions cannot be used to determine when during the preceding 12 months the subject received the influenza vaccination.
 In addition, estimates are subject to recall error, which will vary depending on when the question is asked because the receipt of an influenza vaccination is seasonal.
-According to the recommendations of the Advisory Committee on Immunization Practices, all adults aged 50 years and over should receive an influenza vaccination (10).
-The expansion of the recommendations to include adults aged 50-64 years, a group for which influenza vaccination was formerly recommended only if they had existing high-risk conditions, occurred in the 2000-2001 influenza season but was not implemented until the 2001-2002 influenza season due to a delay in vaccine availability (11).
-Adults aged 18-49 years are recommended to receive influenza vaccination if they have existing high-risk conditions (including pregnancy during the influenza season), are health care workers, or are in close contact with persons at increased risk of influenza.
-An influenza vaccination shortage occurred during the 2004-2005 influenza season (12).
-Previous delays in availability of the influenza shots also occurred in the fall of 2000 and, to a lesser extent, in the fall of 2001 (11,13).
+The recommendations of the Advisory Committee on Immunization Practices regarding who should receive an influenza vaccination have changed over the years and changes in coverage estimates may reflect changes in recommendations (11-13).
+Influenza vaccination shortages have occurred during several influenza seasons (12-14).
 The analyses excluded those with unknown influenza vaccination status (about 3% of respondents each year).
-Beginning with the 2003 data, the National Health Interview Survey (NHIS) transitioned to weights derived from the 2000 census.
+Beginning with the 2003 data, the National Health Interview Survey transitioned to weights derived from the 2000 census.
 In this Early Release, estimates for 2000-2002 were recalculated using weights derived from the 2000 census.
 See "About This Early Release" for more details.

-DATA SOURCE: Sample Adult Core component of the 1997-September 2008 NHIS.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-September 2010, Sample Adult Core component.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.